edorh001/Coursera-Regression-Models-Project/README.md

 ## Exploratory Data Analysis
+---

-First, we load the data set mtcars and change some variables from numeric class to factor class.
+To perform the analysis, we will opload the data set mtcars and convert some variables from numeric to factor class.
+Those variables include: cyl,vs,am,gear,and carb
+We will aslo load appropriate libraries

  library(ggplot2)
  data(mtcars)